UCLPG-MSC-SGDS/Data-Sources/README.md

 We used the MOD13A1.061 Terra Vegetation Indices 16-Day Global 500m to compute the NDVI estimates for Brazil in 2013 using [USGS Earth Explorer][usgs].

 **IMPORTANT NOTE**: Extracting the NDVI data was a highly involved process especially for a large region.
 It is highly recommended to perform the extraction through [Google Earth Engine][gee] using bespoke Python code.
 In addition, for large regions, it is best to extract the NDVI data on a tile-by-tile basis in a recursive loop.
 Please refer to the Python script (i.e., see text file labelled "**Python code for extracting NDVI via GEE.txt**") for extracting NDVI via [Google Earth Engine][gee] and use the "Tiled_Region_Brazil.shp" shapefile (see zipped folder labelled "Tiled Shapefiles.zip").
 Note that you will need to create a Google Account to implement the code in an code editor hosted on [Google Earth Engine][gee].
 The downloads will send the tiles as .tif files to your Google Drive which you can download locally to your computer.
-Finally, you will need to stitch the tiles accordingly to form the country in GIS software (e.g., R, QGIS, ArcGIS etc.,).
+Finally, you will need to stitch the tiled .tif files back accordingly to form the country in GIS software (e.g., R, QGIS, ArcGIS etc.,).

 All socioeconomic, environmental and climate-based raster datasets for Brazil are contained in the zipped folder "**Gridded Datasets.zip**".

 [gee]: https://earthengine.google.com
 [usgs]: https://earthexplorer.usgs.gov/

-## Point dataset
+### Point dataset
 1.)
-Aedes aegypti occurrence dataset for Brazil in 2013 (Aedes Occurrences in 2013.csv)
+Aedes aegypti occurrence dataset for Brazil in 2013 (Aedes Occurrences in 2013.csv) 2.)
+Random generated pseudo-background point dataset was used as controls (Background points.csv)

-The dataset used in this paper was originally from the [Global Compendium of the Aedes species project][aedes] which is open source database and accessible via [Global Biodiversity Information Facility (GBIF)][gbif]
+The occurrence dataset used in this paper was originally from the [Global Compendium of the Aedes species project][aedes] which is open source database and accessible via [Global Biodiversity Information Facility (GBIF)][gbif]

 [gbif]: https://www.gbif.org/dataset/d4eb19bc-fdce-415f-9a61-49b036009840
 [aedes]: https://www.nature.com/articles/sdata201535